tomyedwab/yesterday/feat/processes.md

 The process manager will operate as a standalone Go application or a component within a larger system.
 It will maintain two primary states:

-1.  **Desired State:** A list of application instances (App IDs, WASM paths, DB names) that *should* be running.
+1.  **Desired State:** A list of application instances (App IDs, binary paths, DB names) that *should* be running.
 This list can be updated at runtime.
 2.  **Actual State:** An internal representation of currently running subprocesses, their PIDs, assigned ports, health status, and other relevant metadata.

 A central **Reconciler Loop** will continuously compare the desired state with the actual state: